pyrsmk/vertical-rhythmic/README.md

 Vertical-rhythmic 2.0.2
 =======================

-I encourage you to use vertical-rhythmic with [modular-scale](https://github.com/modularscale/modularscale-sass), please see chapter 5.
+I encourage you to use vertical-rhythmic in addition to [modular-scale](https://github.com/modularscale/modularscale-sass), please see chapter 5.

+For a comparison of vertical-rhythmic and modular-scale use, and a live example, see this [codepen](http://codepen.io/pyrsmk/pen/PNeJgg).
+Read this [issue comment](https://github.com/pyrsmk/vertical-rhythmic/issues/5#issuecomment-211293872) to have some explanations on this example.

 I - Introduction
 ----------------